roman-milk/roman-milk.github.io/my-fair-slut.md

  Liz had managed to get his belt undone and the zipper came down easily.
 Jeff seemed to struggle half-heartedly wanting and not wanting it at the same time.
 When Liz closed her lips around him, though, it was over.
 I watched My wife pleasure him.
 She did it enthusiastically and very skillfully and she would occasionally glance over at Me to make sure I was watching and then smile proudly.
 I no longer felt disgust or shame about it.
 This was no longer My wife cheating on Me or humiliating Me.
 This was My slut showing off for her Master, trying to make Him proud of her.

  Jeff came in her mouth and she drank down every drop.
 She cleaned his cock and then rose and kissed him and said thank you.
 Then she came and knelt by Me, nuzzling against My leg for comfort and security.
-Report_Story #3